aws-samples/sample-scalable-intelligent-document-processing-with-amazon-bedrock-data-automation/README.md

       ```
 11. Create a private team: https://docs.aws.amazon.com/sagemaker/latest/dg/sms-workforce-create-private-console.html

-		a.
-On the SageMaker AI console, navigate to "Labeling workforces" under Ground Truth in the navigation pane.
+		1. On the SageMaker AI console, navigate to "Labeling workforces" under Ground Truth in the navigation pane.
-		b.
-Select the Private tab and choose "Create private team".
+		2. Select the Private tab and choose "Create private team".
-		c.
-Select "Invite new workers by email".
+		3. Select "Invite new workers by email".
-		d.
-In the Email addresses box, enter the email addresses for your work team (use your email address for testing).
+		4. In the Email addresses box, enter the email addresses for your work team (use your email address for testing).
-		e.
-Provide an organization name and contact email.
+		5. Provide an organization name and contact email.
-		f.
-Click "Create private team".
+		6. Click "Create private team".
-		g.
-After creating the private team, you will receive an email invitation.
+		7. After creating the private team, you will receive an email invitation.
-		h.
-Click the invitation link and change your password to become a verified worker for the team.
+		8. Click the invitation link and change your password to become a verified worker for the team.

 Your workforce is now set up and ready to create a human review workflow.